Battle of Calatafimi

-The Battle of Calatafimi was fought on the 15 May 1860 between Giuseppe Garibaldi's volunteers and the troops of the Kingdom of the Two Sicilies at Calatafimi, Sicily, as part of the Expedition of the Thousand (Italian: I Mille).
-The battle was the first of Garibaldi's victory during his invasion of Sicily in 1860 and saw his 'Thousand' defeat a larger Neapolitan army sent from Palermo to block the roads to the Sicilian capital.
+The Battle of Calatafimi was fought on 15 May 1860 between Giuseppe Garibaldi's Redshirts and the troops of the Kingdom of the Two Sicilies at Calatafimi, Sicily, as part of the Expedition of the Thousand (Italian: I Mille).
+The battle was Garibaldi's first victory during his invasion of Sicily in 1860 and saw his 'Thousand' defeat a larger Neapolitan army sent from Palermo to block the roads to the Sicilian capital.

 Prelude

 Four days before the battle, the Mille had landed at Marsala, on board the ships Il Piemonte and Il Lombardo.
 Francesco Crispi, among others, landed before the Mille on Sicily to raise support among the locals for the Mille.

 Garibaldi took the direct route to Palermo via Salemi.
 Paolo Ruffo di Castelcicala, commanding Palermo, sent Landi west, and Mechel south, in an attempt to intercept Garibaldi.
 Landi deployed his 2,700 men on the terraced hill Piante dei Romani, consisting of three battalions, with a squadron of light horse and four cannon.
 Garibaldi had 2,000 men that included the squadre recruited by Giuseppe La Mesa and Rosalino Pilo.
 Garibaldi would have to attack uphill.